Baltic Sustainability Awards

 7.4.3 The Finalists will present their cases in a pitch format, based on the criteria individually sent to them before the Ceremony.
 The participation in the pitching session is mandatory for all Finalists nominated for five thematic categories.

-18.104.22.168.
-The Finalists for this category will not need to present their cases during the event.
+126.96.36.199.
+The Finalists for these categories will not need to present their cases during the event.